Skip to main content

 • Appointing refugees onto committees

-This commitment is similar to other equal opportunities and anti-discriminatory policies, in seeking to ensure that asylum-seekers and refugees will not be discriminated against either actively or by omission.
+This commitment is similar to other equal opportunities and anti-discriminatory policies, in seeking to ensure that asylum seekers and refugees will not be discriminated against either actively or by omission.
 There might be many ways that this can be put into practice within your own organisation, and we are available to work with you in exploring possibilities for including refugees and asylum-seekers more fully in your activities.